Conflict of Interest Policy – Program Participants

 When the COI is considered low, generally Mitacs will not require any mitigation measures beyond those of the academic institution.

-When the COI is higher, Mitacs may require measures beyond those imposed by the academic institution, including requesting that the academic institution appoint an independent administrator (Accelerate or Elevate) to be responsible for managing the grant and ensuring the financial, intellectual property, and intern academic matters of the project comply with the academic institution’s policies.
+When the COI is higher, Mitacs may require measures beyond those imposed by the academic institution, including requesting that the academic institution appoint an independent administrator (Accelerate, Elevate, or Business Strategy Internship) to be responsible for managing the grant and ensuring the financial, intellectual property, and intern academic matters of the project comply with the academic institution’s policies.
 The administrator would also be responsible for ensuring the intern is not unduly influenced by the academic or partner organization supervisors and would provide a declaration that they will act in the best interests of the intern participating in the project.
 (Note that an independent administrator will always be required when there is an academic supervisor COI related to projects under the Entrepreneurship Initiative.)

 When the COI is considered unmanageable by the academic institution, Mitacs will not support the project.